threefoldfoundation/tft-stellar/ThreeBotPackages/docker/readme.md

 ## Packaging the charts

-Upgrade the version if working on alpha's,beta's or releasecandidates of the chart you are working on.
+Upgrade the version if working on alpha's, beta's or releasecandidates of the chart you are working on.

 Create a "packagedcharts" folder here.
 It is already in the .gitignore.